I-Halder/reinforcing-higher-order-statistics-in-large-language-model-training/README.md

 <div style="display: flex; justify-content: center;">
     <img alt="fig1" width="1000px" src="val_loss_pre-SFT.jpg" style="transform: translateX(30px);">
 </div>
 Our experiment is performed on a transformer having 1 attention layer with 8 heads of embed_dim 1024 and feed_forward_ratio 4.
+We use "stanfordnlp/SHP" dataset with gpt2 tokenizer.
+For more details of the training process see the code in this repo.
+This code is being developed as part of an on-going research project and any use of the code without permission is restricted.

 # Applications in reinforcement learning